Tag Archives: Bike storage prep

 A conditioner will keep it soft

-Now that you have cleaned and lubed your bike, wipe down all the remaining components for any wear or misalignment.
+Now that you have cleaned and lubed your bike wipe down all the remaining components to prevent any wear or misalignment.
 Take an optional step that mainly affects the appearance of the bike.
-Armor-All works well for your tires, rubber handgrips, and seat – if it is one with a cover made from leather, vinyl, or another smooth synthetic surface.
-Products like this are both a beautifier and protectant and will give a nice clean, and shiny appearance while keeping the material soft.
-This only takes a few extra minutes and will be something that you’ll be glad you did in the spring, as your bike will look sharp, and ready to go.
+Armor- All works well for your tires, rubber handgrips, and seat – if it has a leather, vinyl cover, or another smooth synthetic surface.
+Products like this are beautifiers and protectants and will give a nice, clean, and shiny appearance while keeping the material soft.
+This only takes a few extra minutes and will be something you’ll be glad you did in the spring, as your bike will look sharp and ready to go.

-To avoid corrosion from battery acid leaking out onto your bike while in storage, remove any accessories with batteries, like front and rear lights.
-If the battery is hard to remove, like in the case of some electric-assist bikes, be sure it is fully charged before it goes into storage.
-See, “How to maintain an E-bike” for more information.
+Remove any accessories with lead batteries, like front and rear lights, to avoid corrosion from battery acid leaking onto your bike while in storage.
+If the battery is hard to remove, like some Lithium Ion batteries on electric-assist bikes, charge it to the recommended capacity, generally around 85%.
+See “How to maintain an E-bike” for more information.

-If you choose to leave your bike bags on, in storage, clean and wipe them out.
-Make sure there are no food items left inside, as you may find a family of rodents, nesting there next spring.
+If you leave your bike bags on in storage, clean them and wipe them out.
+Ensure no food items are left inside, as you may find a family of rodents nesting there next spring.

 bike-main-9a